jaytrial1/study-simplify/context.md

 ## 10. Workflow Summary

 1. **User Registration & Login:**
-   - User signs up, selecting a grade level (which determines the base folder).
-   - User logs in and receives a secure session token.
+   - Users sign up with their details (including grade level) and receive a secure session token upon login.
 2. **Navigating the Chat Interface:**
-   - User selects a subject and chapter via the UI.
-   - Frontend calls navigation endpoints to fetch subjects, chapters, and available questions (PDF names).
+   - Users select a subject and chapter, triggering API calls to fetch available questions (from the PDF repository).
 3. **Using the “/” Command:**
-   - User types `/` in the chat input to trigger the question suggestion list (retrieved from `/api/navigation/questions` with filtering).
+   - Typing “/” in the chat input retrieves a filtered list of questions based on the current context.
 4. **Starting a Chat Session:**
-   - Upon question selection, the backend extracts text from the corresponding PDF(s).
+   - Upon question selection, the backend extracts text from the corresponding PDF(s) and, after the user chooses an answer length (Short or Long), merges the text with the appropriate prompt template before sending it to Gemini 2 Flash Lite API.
-   - The extracted text is merged with a pre-built prompt and any user-provided query, then sent to the DeepSeek AI API.
-   - The AI response is returned and displayed in the chat UI; the conversation is stored in the `chat_history` table.
+   - The AI response is then returned and stored in the chat history.
 5. **Saving AI Responses:**
-   - Users may save an AI response as “normal” or “question-related” by calling `/api/saved-answers`.
+   - Users can save responses as “normal” or “question-related” via the saved answers endpoints.
-   - Saved answers are organized in a tree-view by grade, subject, chapter, and question, with navigation options and links to chat history.

 6. **User Settings & Logout:**
-   - Users update their profile/settings via `/api/user/profile`.
+   - Users update their profiles/settings and log out via the provided endpoints.
-   - Logout via `/api/auth/logout`.

 ---

 ## Final Remarks

-- **This final specification includes every detail from your original text and the "cotext.md" file.**
+- The AI backend is powered by **Gemini 2 Flash Lite API**.
+- All selection options (Grade, Subject, Chapter) dynamically affect the chatbot’s question suggestion box.
+- Questions are fetched from the PDF repository based on user selection, rather than being stored in a database.
+- Users can select the answer length (Short or Long), with each mode using a dedicated predefined prompt template.
+- The backend must efficiently manage chat history, saved responses, and dynamic updates while ensuring security and scalability.
+- The entire UI is already built (apart from the answer length selection integration), making this specification solely focused on backend functionality.

+---

-- **It is structured to be complete, coding-ready, and clear for Cursor AI to generate the backend in PHP/MySQL.**
-- **Please review once more to confirm that all your use cases, flows, and integration points are covered.**
+This comprehensive specification is now ready to be sent to Cursor AI for backend implementation in PHP and MySQL.
+Please review it to ensure all use cases and integration points are fully covered.